 Are Kit Kat bars gluten free?

 Sadly guys, NO, Kit Kat bars are NOT gluten free.
 In fact, after milk chocolate and sugar, the very next ingredient is WHEAT FLOUR.
 And of course, wheat flour contains gluten and is dangerous for us to eat.
 So, Kit Kat bars are off limits and should not be eaten by anyone who needs to eat a gluten free diet for medical reasons.

 I know this isn’t the answer you were hoping for, so I went hunting to see if there are any options for Kit Kat lovers to have a gluten free treat like their favorite chocolate bar.

 Glutino gluten free chocolate covered wafers

 Yay!
 I found something pretty wonderful as a gluten free Kit Kat alternative!
 I didn’t even know these existed before I started doing research for this article, but I’m pretty excited to discover that Glutino makes chocolate covered wafer cookies!
+(For American readers, you might like to try this multi-pack of gluten free wafer cookies by Schar, a brand we know and love.)
 On Amazon, these get a 4.5/5 star rating, so I’m quite confident that you’ll enjoy these like other gluten free eaters.
 The wafers are coated in milk chocolate, similar to what a Kit Kat bar has enrobed all over it.
 (Yum!!
 I loooove milk chocolate.)

 These cookies are also soy free AND casein free, so they’re excellent if your family has multiple food allergies.